 Oral immunotherapy involves feeding a person with food allergies a small amount of food allergen with the goal of increasing their tolerance.
 For example, a child with peanut allergies is given very small amounts of peanut protein.
 Over a period of months, the dose of peanut gradually increases, raising the threshold that triggers an allergic reaction for the child.
 This process is referred to as desensitization to the allergen.

 Currently, there is no FDA-approved regulatory product available for peanut OIT, meaning it is considered an investigational therapy.
-Researchers expect that the first oral drug for peanut allergy, AR101, will be approved by the Food and Drug Administration in 2020 or sooner.
+Researchers expect that the first oral drug for peanut allergy, AR101 (with the proposed name Palforzia), may be approved by the Food and Drug Administration in 2020 or sooner.

 Is oral immunotherapy a peanut allergy cure?